Red Nose Day shifts to year-round fundraising amid pandemic

 At the same time, Red Nose Day teamed with YouTube gaming creator Sean “Jacksepticeye” McLoughlin for his “Thankmas” fundraiser between Thanksgiving and Christmas, an annual must-see streaming event in which viewers observe him playing video games with other digital stars.

-“It generated $4.7 million with him just really galvanizing young people and other influencers for $1, $5, $10 donations all around helping children at this time in December, which was unprecedented for us,” Moore said.
+“It generated $4.7 million with him just really galvanizing young people and other influencers for $1, $5, $10 donations all around helping children at this time in December, which was unprecedented for us,” said Moore, adding that it helped the organization's fundraising reach $42.5 million for 2020.

 Though this year’s Red Nose Day will still be a hybrid of virtual and in-person events, organizers hope to generate momentum for their new, year-round fundraising efforts.